 Facebook Marketplace School Supplies

-It’s so simple to shop all the bright, colorful school supplies at Walmart.
-Sadly, this isn’t eco friendly so instead of shopping for supplies at the store, checkout Facebook Marketplace.
-You’ll find everything from used backpacks to folders, new notebooks and even bedsheets for a dorm bed.
+It’s so simple to take your school list and shop all the bright, colorful new school supplies at Walmart.
+Sadly, this isn’t eco friendly so instead of shopping for school essentials at the store, checkout Facebook Marketplace.
+You’ll find everything from used backpacks to folders, new notebooks, pencil cases, highlighter pencils, and even bedsheets for a dorm bed.
 You can usually find just about anything on Facebook Marketplace while refraining from buying new.
+A lot of these items are in perfect condition minus the plastic packaging.

 Checkout the Farmer’s Market for fresh produce for making plant-based, packed lunches.
 Head over to the local coffee shops before school with your reusable mug rather than Starbucks.
 You could also checkout a local salon for your back to school haircut rather than visiting a chain salon.